 For the Light Green Layer: Take the remaining dark green soap (still in the Pyrex measuring cup) and add 1/4 lb. of white soap cubes.
-Melt in the microwave, stir until fully mixed (will be a light green color), and pour into the soap mold.
-Allow to firm for 15-20 minutes.
+Melt in the microwave and stir until fully mixed (will be a light green color).
+Spritz the top of the dark green layer with alcohol again and pour the light green mixture into the soap mold.
+Spritz with alcohol again to remove any air bubbles, and allow to firm for 15-20 minutes.

 For the White Layer: Melt 1/4 lb. of white soap cubes in the microwave.
-Add 5 drops of watermelon fragrance oil, and pour into the soap mold.
+Add 5-10 drops of watermelon fragrance oil.
+Spritz the light green layer with alcohol, pour the white layer into the soap mold, and spritz the top with alcohol to remove bubbles.
 Allow to firm for 15-20 minutes.

-For the Red/Pink Layer: Cut 3 lbs of clear soap base into cubes.
-Microwave until fully melted, then stir in 15 drops of watermelon fragrance oil and 1 tbsp. of poppy seeds.
-Pour into the soap mold, and sprinkle the top with a few more poppy seeds.
-Allow to firm for 90 minutes or until soap has completely hardened (time will depend on temperature and humidity)
+For the Red/Pink Layer: Cut 2 lbs of clear soap base into cubes.
+Microwave until fully melted, then stir in 15-25 drops of watermelon fragrance oil and 1 tbsp. of poppy seeds.
+Spritz the white layer with alcohol, pour the red layer into the soap mold, sprinkle the top with a few more poppy seeds, and spritz one last time with alcohol to remove bubbles.
+Allow to firm for 90 minutes or until soap has completely hardened (time will depend on temperature and humidity).

 Carefully remove the silicone liner from the wooden mold, and then remove the soap from the silicone.